Large Cap Stocks and Funds With Their Effect on the Economy

 Examples of Large Cap Companies

-These are the top 10 largest as of October 2017.
-The market cap changes daily.
+These are the top 10 largest U.S. companies by market capitalization.

 This is not a recommendation to buy.
 For that, you would need to consult with a qualified financial planner.
 That's because it's always a good idea to purchase stocks based upon your personal financial goals.